Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications: Discussion

 \section{Discussion}

-In \Cref{sec:introduction}, we discussed variants situated across the spectrum of \emph{physics-enhanced} machine learning, and examine the characterisation of such methods based on the level of restrictions (and constraints) placed on the physics, and the amount of data used.
+In \Cref{sec:introduction}, we discussed variants situated across the spectrum of \emph{physics-enhanced} machine learning, and examine the characterisation of such methods based on their reliance on the prescription of the physics-based model form (and physics constraints) embedded within the learner, and the amount of data used.
 The selection of an appropriate scheme is driven by the motivation or, in other words, the nature of the downstream task, the level and type of prior scientific/physical knowledge, and the amount of data available.
 When the true system is unknown, or much too complex to define an adequate model, purely data-driven (black-box) models are used.
 As these models are extremely non-generalisable, and are limited to only the scenario for which the data has been collected, they can only reasonably be applied in a sufficiently similar scenario.
 Furthermore, such types of models require training on large amounts of data for reasonable accuracy.
 The advantage, however, of such models is their extreme levels of flexibility; they embed zero prior belief of the true system, and are often described as universal approximators.